-Conversion of the convertible senior notes will dilute the ownership interest of existing shareholders and holders of our ADSs, including holders who have previously converted their notes.
+Any future offerings, conversion of the convertible senior notes or exercise of warrants will dilute the ownership interest of existing shareholders and holders of our ADSs, including holders who have previously converted their notes.

-On March 15, 2011, we completed an offering of \$175 million of convertible senior notes due 2018, with an additional sale of \$25 million principal amount of the notes on April 7, 2011 pursuant to the over-allotment option exercised by initial purchasers, to qualified institutional buyers pursuant to Rule 144A under the Securities Act.
-During 2011, we repurchased \$88.4 million aggregate principal amount of our convertible senior notes using \$57.1 million in cash.
-As of December 31, 2012, the carrying value of our convertible senior notes was \$111.6 million.
+In March and April 2011, we completed an offering of \$200 million of convertible senior notes due 2018 to qualified institutional buyers pursuant to Rule 144A under the Securities Act.
+During 2014, we repurchased \$17.0 million aggregate principal amount of our convertible senior notes.
+As of December 31, 2014, the carrying value of our convertible senior notes was \$94.6 million.
+Subsequent to December 31, 2014, we repurchased \$31.7 million aggregate principal amount of our convertible senior notes.
 The convertible senior notes will mature on March 15, 2018.
-The conversion of some or all of the convertible senior notes will dilute the ownership interests of existing shareholders and holders of the ADSs and may depress the price of the shares or ADSs.
-In addition, any sales in the public market of the ADSs issuable upon such conversion could adversely affect prevailing market prices of the shares or ADSs.
+In September 2013, we completed a registered direct offering of 15,000,000 ADSs, representing 30,000,000 of our shares, and warrants to purchase up to 10,500,000 additional shares, representing 35% of warrant coverage in the offering, at approximate \$70 million before exercise of warrants.
+The warrants are exercisable immediately and will expire four years from the date of issuance.
+The conversion of some or all of the convertible senior notes and any exercise of some or all of the warrants will dilute the ownership interests of existing shareholders and holders of the ADSs and may depress the price of the shares or ADSs.
+In addition, any sales in the public market of the ADSs issuable upon such conversion or future offerings could adversely affect prevailing market prices of the shares or ADSs.